Contracts & Grants: Direct Costs

 - Repair parts or replacement components for equipment items.

-- **Changes to this Category in the Uniform Guidance** Computing devices that are under $5,000, are an allowablecostsprovidedthatthedeviceisessentialandallocable, but not solely dedicated, to the performance of the project.
+- Computing devices that are under $5,000, are an allowable cost provided that the device is essential and allocable, but not solely dedicated, to the performance of the project.

--Prior Approval is no longer required, however still have to follow same practices for determining and documenting allocability.
+-Prior Approval on federal awards is not required, however, we still have to follow same practices for determining and documenting allocability.

 -The machines are essential and allocable to the project in that they are necessary to acquire, store, analyze, process, and publish data and other information electronically, including accessories (or “peripherals”) for printing, transmitting and receiving, or storing electronic information.